IndicParam: Benchmark to evaluate LLMs on low-resource Indic Languages: Related Work

 \section{Related Work}

-LLMs have demonstrated substantial improvements in language understanding performance for several Indic languages \cite{kakwani2020indicnlpsuite, verma2025milu, maji2025sanskriti, singh2024indicgenbench}.
-Multiple Indic multilingual benchmarks have been introduced to evaluate such progress, primarily targeting major mid- and high-resource languages \cite{singh2025indic, singh2024indicgenbench, maheshwari2025parambench}.
-Among these, IndicGenBench \cite{singh2024indicgenbench} proposes a benchmark on 29 Indic languages, including those examined in this study.
+LLMs have demonstrated substantial improvements in language understanding performance for several Indic languages \cite{sarvamSarvamSovereign, pundalik2025param1bharatgen29bmodel}.
+Multiple Indic multilingual benchmarks evaluate such progress, primarily targeting major mid- and high-resource languages \cite{singh2025indic, singh2024indicgenbench, maheshwari-etal-2024-samayik}.
+IndicGenBench \cite{singh2024indicgenbench} proposes a benchmark on 29 Indic languages, including those examined in this study.
 Its evaluation suite includes tasks such as reading comprehension and translation, which are primarily adapted from English benchmark datasets like XQUAD \cite{artetxe2020cross} and FLORES \cite{goyal2022flores}.
 IndicGenBench QA tasks restrict answers to spans supported by the given passage.
-In contrast, \benchmark\ extends this evaluation paradigm by assessing both the language understanding and the domain-specific general knowledge of LLMs using questions drawn from graduate-level examinations.
+In contrast, \benchmark\ extends this evaluation paradigm by assessing both language understanding and domain-specific general knowledge of LLMs using questions drawn from graduate-level examinations.

 IndicGLUE \cite{kakwani2020indicnlpsuite} is a suite of supervised NLP tasks for prominent Indic languages, with a particular emphasis on Hindi, including classification tasks such as news categorization and headline prediction, as well as natural language inference, among others.
 IndicXTREME \cite{doddapaneni2023towards} broadens task coverage to named entity recognition, question answering, and paraphrase detection, and expands language coverage by translating and curating benchmarks in 11 Indic languages; however, many long-tail languages remain outside its scope.
 Recent Indic QA benchmarks further diversify evaluation: ParamBench \cite{maheshwari2025parambench} focuses on graduate-level questionnaires with varied question types in Hindi, while MILU \cite{verma2025milu} contains 79K questions across 11 Indian languages, including Odia, Gujarati, and Marathi, which are also covered in \benchmark.
 Sanskriti \cite{maji2025sanskriti} and Pariksha \cite{watts2024pariksha} are English-language benchmarks designed to assess the socio-cultural alignment of LLMs.
 Drishtikon \cite{maji2025drishtikon} further extends this line of work to multimodal cultural understanding across 15 Indic languages.